pb111/Machine-Learning-with-Python/README.md

        - [Data Analysis with NumPy](https://github.com/pb111/Data-Analysis-with-NumPy/blob/master/Data%20Analysis%20with%20NumPy.ipynb): **NumPy** is the fundamental library of Python which is required for scientific computing.
 In this project, I explore NumPy and various data analysis tools of NumPy.

-       - [Time Series Analysis with Python](https://github.com/pb111/Time-series-analysis-with-Python): Time series analysis means analyzing the time series data using various statistical tools and techniques.
-In this project, I analyze the time series dataset – **Parking Birmingham** downloaded from the UCI machine learning repository.
-ARIMA Modeling.
+       - [Time Series Analysis with Python](https://github.com/pb111/Time-series-analysis-with-Python): A time series is a series of data points recorded at different time intervals.
+The time series analysis means analyzing the time series data using various statistical tools and techniques.
+In this project, I implement a seasonal ARIMA time series model in Python to predict Occupancy rates of car parks in **Parking Birmingham** Data Set.

    - ### Data Visualization Projects